Rate Splitting in FDD Massive MIMO Systems Based on the Second Order Statistics of Transmission Channels: Problem Formulation

-\item[(III)] We are now left with the optimization over the power fraction $\alpha_\text{c}$ that is allocated to the common stream transmission.
-To this end, we use the golden section method \cite{GoldenSection} that returns the scalar $\alpha_\text{c}$ that maximizes the overall rate.
-How the method is applied will be explained in the following section. \end{itemize}
+\item[(III)] We are now left with the optimization over the power fraction $\alpha_\tc$ that is allocated to the common stream transmission.
+Finding an optimal power fraction would require a joint optimization over the precoders such that the overall sum rate is maximized.
+In order to circumvent the complexity of such an approach, we opt for a line search method that returns the scalar $\alpha_\tc$ that maximizes the overall rate. \end{itemize}